|

 the course of nine years I developed a severe sense of

-key event in my future Crisis took place at the end of the
+A key event took place at the end of the

-6th Grade.
+6th Grade that would play a role in my Senior year crisis.
 Dad's three year tuition ordeal was over.

 No longer legally obligated to pay, my father told me his

-money was better spent placed in a college fund.
+money was better off placed in a college fund.

 Referring to this as his "College Pledge", my father

-promised the money saved would be waiting for me when the
+promised the money he saved would be waiting for me when the

 time came.
 Broken-hearted at being forced leave SJS, I